 Enron borrowed approximately $3.0 billion from its committed lines of credit to repay outstanding and expiring commercial paper obligations of approximately $1.9 billion and to provide immediate cash liquidity.
 This action to convert Enron’s committed lines of credit to cash was done to eliminate any doubt as to their availability in the future.

-In an effort to further enhance short-term liquidity, on November 13 and [19], 2001, Enron obtained $550 million and $450 million, respectively, in new secured lines of credit from JP Morgan Chase & Co. and Citigroup Inc., secured by Enron’s Transwestern Pipeline Company and Northern Natural Gas Company assets.
+In an effort to further enhance short-term liquidity, on November 13, 2001, Enron obtained $550 million and on November 19, 2001 Enron closed on $450 million in new secured lines of credit from JP Morgan Chase & Co. and Citigroup Inc., secured by Enron’s Transwestern Pipeline Company and Northern Natural Gas Company assets.
 These proceeds will be used to further supplement short-term liquidity and to retire maturing obligations;

-On November 13, 2001, Enron received a $1.5 billion equity infusion in the form of a preferred stock investment in Northern Natural Gas Company from Dynegy Inc. (Dynegy) in connection with the merger agreement signed between Enron and Dynegy discussed below;
+On November 13, 2001, Enron received a $1.5 billion equity infusion in the form of a preferred stock investment in Northern Natural Gas Company, an Enron subsidiary (Northern), from Dynegy Inc. (Dynegy) in connection with the merger agreement signed between Enron and Dynegy discussed below;

 Enron anticipates the receipt of over $800 million in net proceeds from asset sales scheduled to close by year-end.
 However, the closings of these sale transactions are pending certain regulatory and other approvals that will impact whether such transactions close and the ultimate timing of the closings.
 Of the net proceeds, $250 million, or a portion thereof, may be required to repay an obligation that may become a demand obligation due to a recent credit rating downgrade discussed below and in Note 9;